tomjoht/documentation-theme-jekyll/mydoc/mydoc_help_api.md

 ## 2. Create tooltip definitions in a YAML file

-Inside \_data > mydoc create a YAML file called something like definitions.yml.
+Inside the \_data folder, create a YAML file called something like definitions.yml.
 Add the definitions for each of your tooltips here like this:

 ```yaml
 basketball: "Basketball is a sport involving two teams of five players each competing to put a ball through a small circular rim 10 feet above the ground.
 Basketball requires players to be in top physical condition, since they spend most of the game running back and forth along a 94-foot-long floor."